musateduard/express-react/README.md

 ### create backend .env file

-necessary data like api urls need to be stored in a .env file. this is for security purposes since .env files are to be accessible only at runtime and are not to be commited to version control.
+necessary data like api urls need to be stored in a `.env` file. this is for security purposes since `.env` files are to be accessible only at runtime and are not to be committed to version control.

-place the .env file in the root backend folder
+place the `.env` file in the root backend folder

 ```
 backend
   ∟ .env
 ```

-when running in dev mode you need to add the following variables to .env
+when running in dev mode you need to add the following variables to `.env`

 ```bash
 MONGO_URI="mongodb://localhost:27017/express_react"